svn2github/sdcc/sdcc/doc/README.txt

 requires that "The header files should state that they are only to be used with authentic Microchip devices" which makes them incompatible with the GPL.
-Pic device libraries and header files are located at non-free\lib and non-free\include directories respectively.
+Pic device libraries and header files are located at non-free/lib and non-free/include directories respectively.
 Sdcc should be run with the --use-non-free command line option in order to include non-free header files and libraries.